rnaharro/AppleWatchFaces/readme.md

   Currently the watch hands are using UIKit paths and has support for PNGs.
 See the example **SecondHandTypes.SecondHandTypeFancyRed** in Shared/Nodes/MinuteHand.swift.
 The code will attempt to tint the PNG pixels with the chosen hand color.
 White pixels will colorize to the chosen color, and black wil not tint at all.
 Colors in between will blend.

-5. **Can I use my own background images?**
+5. **Can I use my own background images from my phone in the app?**

   Yes, tap on the camera icon in the background color picker to pull an image off the phone's camera or gallery.

 6. **How can I add my own images for use as a background in the watch faces ?**

-    1. Crop the image to a square at approximately 512x512 pixels ( 72 ppi )
+    1. Crop the image to a square at approximately 312x390 pixels ( 72 ppi )
-    2. Drop it into the **/Shared/Resources/Materials** folder
+    2. Drop it into the **/Shared/Resources/Materials** folder ( add to the project )
-    3. Add it into the /AppleWatchFaces/Colors.plist file
+    3. Add it into the /Shared/AppUISettings file materialFiles array

 7. **Which versions of apple watches does this work with ?**